furlongm/openvpn-monitor/README.md

 ### Configure Apache

-Choose one of the following two methods serving under Apache:
+Choose one of the following two methods to serve under Apache:

 #### Method 1: configure Apache with mod_wsgi